-As of December 31, 2022, the Group had several consolidated investment funds whose underlying investments are mainly equity shares of listed companies, bonds or asset management plans.
-The equity shares of listed companies, whose fair value are determined by their quoted price in active markets, are classified within Level 1 measurement.
+As of December 31, 2023, the Group had several consolidated investment funds whose underlying investments are mainly equity shares of listed companies, bonds or asset management plans.
+The equity shares of listed companies and the bonds issued by public companies, whose fair value are determined by their quoted price in active markets, are classified within Level 1 measurement.
 The bonds have stated maturity and normally pay a prospective fixed rate of return and using discounted cash flow model based on contractual cash flow and a discount rate of prevailing market yield for products with similar terms as of the measurement date, as such, it is classified within Level 2 measurement.
 The asset management plans measured at recent observable transaction prices are classified within Level 2 as well.

-Other long-term investments measured at fair value are (i) equity investments in listed companies whose fair value can be obtained through active markets which is classified within Level 1 measurement, (ii) private equity funds categorized within Level 2 or Level 3 of the fair value hierarchy, and (iii) private equity funds measured at NAV.
+Other long-term investments measured at fair value are (i) equity investments in private companies and private equity funds categorized within Level 2 or Level 3 of the fair value hierarchy and (ii) private equity funds measured at NAV.

-With respect to the private equity funds within Level 3 measurement, the Group generally uses a market comparable analysis.
+With respect to the equity investments within Level 3 measurement, the Group generally uses a market comparable analysis.
 The valuation methodology requires a subjective process in determining significant inputs and making assumptions and judgments, for which the Group considers and evaluates including, but not limited to, (1) comparable data wherever possible to quantify or adjust the fair value, (2) quantitative information about significant unobservable inputs used by the third party and (3) prevailing market conditions.
 The uncertainty of the fair value measurement due to the use of these unobservable inputs and assumptions could have resulted in higher or lower determination of fair value.
 There is inherent uncertainty involved in the valuation of level 3 investments and therefore there is no assurance that, upon liquidation or sale, the Group could realize the values reflected in the valuations.

-A reconciliation of the beginning and ending balances of the investments measured at fair value using significant unobservable inputs (Level 3) for the year ended December 31, 2022, presented as follows:
+A reconciliation of the beginning and ending balances of the investments measured at fair value using significant unobservable inputs (Level 3) for the year ended December 31, 2023, presented as follows:

-RMB (Amount in Thousands) Level 3 investments as of January 1, 2022 217,269 Changes in fair value included in investment income 69,291 Measurement approach change from measurement alternative to fair value measurement 76,280 Settlements (6,842) Foreign currency translation adjustments 2,353 Level 3 investments as of December 31, 2022 358,351 Changes in net unrealized gains included in investment income related to Level 3 investments still held as of December 31, 2022 62,449
+RMB (Amount in Thousands) Level 3 investments as of January 1, 2023 358,351 Transfer of investments in fair value hierarchy from Level 2 to Level 3 242,753 Transfer of investments in fair value hierarchy from Level 3 to Level 2 (8,494) Changes in fair value included in investment income (53,071) Settlements (1,155) Foreign currency translation adjustments 8,159 Level 3 investments as of December 31, 2023 546,543 Changes in net unrealized gains included in investment income related to Level 3 investments still held as of December 31, 2023 (51,999)